 Debt Payment: Why People Get Mad When You Ask Them to Pay Back

-Debt payment can be a complicated thing.
-You may be on either or both sides of the situation: the accidental creditor who lends someone money you’re supposed to spend on something else OR the person in distress and wants to borrow money for a particular need.
+Debt payment can be complicated.
+You may find yourself on either side of the situation — the accidental creditor who lent money meant for something else, or the person in distress who needs to borrow for an urgent need.

-Although it’s a verbal agreement, there is a responsibility for someone to honor a promise and settle debt payment at a prescribed time.
-So why do people who owe you money get mad when you ask them to fulfill an agreement?
+Even if the agreement is verbal, there is still a responsibility to honor the promise and repay the loan.
+So why do people who owe you money sometimes get angry when you remind them?

 Image by Tumisu from Pixabay